 Fun learning activities like learning careers can be more than educational.
-It can open up the opportunity for children to learn about what jobs are done in the community.
+It opens up the opportunity for children to learn about what jobs are done in the community.

-This fun learning activity can also encourage children to explore careers.
+This fun learning activity also encourages children to explore careers.
 In doing a job, sometimes children may not be aware of dangers or hazards that grown-ups do.
 What are some fun activities you can use in the classroom to learn about careers?

-Fun learning activities in careers can also boost the knowledge of children in certain areas not seen in their communities.
+Fun learning activities in careers also boosts the knowledge of children in certain areas not seen in their communities.
 For instance, a child may not see a construction worker in his or her neighborhood, but he or she may see teachers.

 In societies where resources are lost or communities are devastated by nature, children can explore careers not seen before.
 For example, a firefighter can be seen saving a house or building on fire.

 In these fun learning activities about careers, you’ll be able to present jobs in the community, reading, and vocabulary in Spanish and English.

 What are fun learning activities to start engaging students in learning careers?